 In March 2020, Colorado approved Wyld’s cannabis license and the company opened its $750,000 facility with nine employees.

 The last part of Morris’ plan is to diversify its product line.
-The company now sells THC-infused chocolates and it launched a national CBD line of seltzer and gummies (the nonpsychoactive cannabinoid can be sold across state lines if derived from hemp).
+The company now sells THC-infused chocolates and it launched a national CBD line of seltzer and gummies (we can sell the nonpsychoactive cannabinoid across state lines if derived from hemp).
 Once cannabis is legalized federally, Wyld will start massive expansion.
 “There’s no reason a craft company cannot become a conglomerate,” Morris says.

 Despite his grand ambitions, Morris doesn’t consider Wyld a company so much as a “social and psychological experiment.”
 He doesn’t offer equity packages and overpays his warehouse workers and underpays his executives.
 The experiment, he says, is to see if he can build the “Anheuser-Busch of edibles” and capture 30% market share by hiring “rebels and misfits.”

 Morris, who prefers to smoke joints over eating his own gummies, often gives off a Bernie Bro philosopher vibe.
 Over the phone late one night, he says that if America is home to the most billionaires, the country should also have universal healthcare and offer free college tuition.